Peter Pan

 The inciting incident occurs at 13 minutes when Peter Pan arrives at the nursery window searching for his shadow.
 Wendy meets him for the first time, and he offers to take her to Neverland where she'll never have to grow up..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Wendy makes the active choice to fly away to Neverland with her brothers, leaving behind the safety of home and the inevitability of growing up.
+This indicates the protagonist's commitment to Wendy makes the active choice to fly away to Neverland with her brothers, leaving behind the safety of home and the inevitability of growing up.
 They soar over London into the night sky., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, Hook captures Wendy, her brothers, and the Lost Boys.
 Peter, believing Wendy has betrayed him, wallows in self-pity and refuses to rescue them.
 Hook poisons Peter's medicine - the whiff of death as Peter appears to be dying., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.